 Can aggressive cutting reduce new symptoms after pruning?

 We hypothesized that aggressive removal, cutting 2.5 ft below blight symptoms, would remove more bacterial cells in symptomless wood and consequently, reduce the number of new symptoms caused by systemic movement of bacteria to new young susceptible shoots.
-Generally, the Aggressive treatment did not improve on BMP, where fire blight was removed 12 to 18 in below noticeable blight symptoms with sanitized loppers.
+Generally, the Aggressive treatment did not improve on BMP, where fire blight was removed 12 to 18 inches below noticeable blight symptoms with sanitized loppers.
 The exception was in a Washington trial in 2019 with ‘Yarlington Mill’ grafts.
 Even with aggressive removal in vigorous trees multiple passes can be necessary to remove symptoms.
-For example, in the New York 2019 MAIA1 trial (Evercrisp) trial with vigorous 4-year-old trees both BMP and aggressive treatments reduced new blight symptoms threefold when compared to the no-treatment control but still resulted in 4 to 5 cankers per tree that reformed after initial pruning.
+For example, in the New York 2019 MAIA1 trial (Evercrisp) trial with vigorous four-year-old trees both BMP and aggressive treatments reduced new blight symptoms threefold when compared to the no-treatment control but still resulted in four to five cankers per tree that reformed after initial pruning.

 Can a stub cut keep fire blight cankers from reaching structural wood?

 When cankers caused by fire blight infections reach central leaders and main structural branches, growers face the decision to either prune out the canker, removing large parts of the tree resulting in lost productive capacity for several years, or to leave cankers which become the source of new fire blight infections the following spring (Fig 3).
-Some recommendations suggest an ‘ugly stub cut’ where growers make cuts leaving a 5 in stub (Fig 4).
+Some recommendations suggest an ‘ugly stub cut’ where growers make cuts leaving a 5-inch stub (Fig 4).
 While small cankers will form on many of these cuts, these cankers can be removed during winter pruning (Suleman and Steiner 1994, Steiner 2000).
-In 2 of 5 experiments where Long Stub and Short Stub treatments were compared, a Long Stub reduced the number of cankers on structural wood with significant reductions in the 2020 WA trial on ‘Cripps Pink’.
+In two of five experiments where Long Stub and Short Stub treatments were compared, a Long Stub reduced the number of cankers on structural wood with significant reductions in the 2020 WA trial on ‘Cripps Pink’.
 In trials where leaving a Long Stub was not helpful no cankers formed on structural wood due to low susceptibility (e.g. old Red Delicious interstems) or terminal bud set right after infections occurred (2020 PA).

 Is breaking by hand as effective as removal with loppers?

 Breaking off diseased branches by hand provided a rapid removal method, but it can result in a greater number of cankers in the orchard at the end of the season with more cankers on structural wood.
-In the experiment ‘Washington 2021 Cripps Pink’ where 4-year-old trees were trained to the wire, treatment Breaking resulted in significantly more re-formed cankers and new symptoms than other cutting treatments, and was similar to the no-treatment control.
-In 3 of 10 experiments Breaking resulted in significantly more canker tissue left in the tree at the end of the season compared to BMP.
+In the experiment ‘Washington 2021 Cripps Pink’ where four-year-old trees were trained to the wire, treatment Breaking resulted in significantly more re-formed cankers and new symptoms than other cutting treatments, and was similar to the no-treatment control.
+In three of ten experiments Breaking resulted in significantly more canker tissue left in the tree at the end of the season compared to BMP.
 A larger number of remaining cankers provide a greater source of inoculum in the following year.

 Is it necessary to sanitize loppers when removing fire blight?